fix buffalo today

 Here's another image from a 1965 grade school graduation - here - and the organ loft in 1985 - here.

-After reviewing the Housing Court case - index # 501/2007 - with a represenative from the Dept. of Inspections last week - it seems as though the summons was sent to the wrong address.
+After reviewing the Housing Court case - index # 501/2007 - with a representative from the Dept. of Inspections last week - it seems as though the summons was sent to the wrong address.
 It's scheduled for May 4, 2007.
 I'll be following this and report back.

 I know, Bishop Kmiec has been laying low recently with the Diocesan deaccession plan.
 Any news about the pending fate of St. Anne's and St. Adelbert's?
 Let me know...